-This module provides the context for Open Science and data sharing, and why it is important for researchers to share their data.
-The module covers the common drivers for data sharing, including institutional, funder and journal policies, as well as the ways that data sharing requirements impact directly on researchers.
-Participants also learn how they can ensure compliance with data policies.
-The benefits to both researchers and the wider researcher community are also discussed.
+This module provides the context for the Open Science and data sharing, and why it is important for researchers to share their data.
+The common drivers for data sharing, including institutional, funder and journal policies are covered, as well as the ways that data sharing requirements impact directly on researchers.
+Participants also learn how they can ensure compliance with the data policies which apply to them.
+The benefits to both researchers and to the wider researcher community are also discussed.

 In this module, external data sharing is considered.
 Copyright for data and data licensing options are reviewed and their value is described.
 The importance of data citation is discussed, and participants will prepare data citations based on best practice examples.

-In this module, we explain the breadth of options for data publication.
-Participants learn about publishing options for data papers and data journals, as well as the way metrics can be used to track use and citation of their data.
-Data indexing is also discussed.
+In this module, the breadth of options for data publication are described.
+Participants will learn about publishing options for data papers and data journals, as well as the way metrics can be used to track use and citation of their data.

-This module introduces the practical aspects of data sharing, which researchers will need to understand before making their data openly available.
-We discuss the importance of metadata and practical ways to capture it, as well as the necessity of storage and back-up while research is being conducted.
-Participants also learn how to identify appropriate repositories for data sharing.
+This module introduces the practical aspects of data sharing which researchers will need to understand before making their data openly available.
+The importance of metadata, and practical ways to capture it are discussed, as well as the necessity of storage and back-up while research is being conducted.
+Participants will also learn how to identify appropriate repositories for data sharing.

-This module gives an in-depth introduction to the practical applications of the FAIR Data Principles; a standard for data sharing all researchers should be familiar with.
-Using contextual examples, we discuss the ways that researchers can apply the principles to their own data, as well as the relevance of these standards to all aspects of data infrastructure.
+This module gives an in-depth introduction to the practical applications of the FAIR Data Principles, a standard for data sharing which all researchers should be familiar with.
+The ways that researchers can apply the principles to their own data are discussed with contextual examples, as well as the relevance of these standards to all aspects of data infrastructure.

-This module addresses the challenges and techniques in sensitive data sharing.
-Participants learn how to address the collection and dissemination of sensitive data, including preparation before their research begins.
-Techniques for anonymizing or de-identifying data are also discussed, with reference to both qualitative and quantitative sensitive data.
+This module addresses challenges and techniques in sensitive data sharing.
+Participants will learn how to address the collection and dissemination of sensitive data, including preparation before their research begins.
+Techniques for anonymising or de-identifying data are also discussed, with reference to both qualitative and quantitative sensitive data.